-The Native Vegetation Act 2003 prohibits the removal of native vegetation without prior permission from the relevant Local Catchment Management Authority.
-Applicants are advised to discuss any proposed clearing of vegetation with their respective Catchment Management Authorities (CMAs) prior to lodging a development application with Council.
-The relevant CMAs are:

-- Central West CMA - Upper Hunter CMA

-It is also advised to check with OEH for any endangered communities or species that may be on your land.
-If there is a possibility of any Endangered Communities or species on your land a flora study is to be completed and submitted with the application.

-Fauna

-The OEH should also be consulted to identify any threatened fauna that might be on the development site.
-If there is a possibility of any threatened fauna species or their habitat on your land then a fauna study is to be completed and submitted with the application.

-Crown Roads
+Council is required to take into consideration the likely impact of the proposed development on biodiversity values as assessed in a biodiversity development assessment report that relates to the application.
+The consent authority may (but is not required to) further consider the likely impact of the proposed development on biodiversity values.

+As a result, a biodiversity assessment report is required to be submitted with the application.

-If the development is proposed to open or use a Crown Road, the written consent of the NSW Land and Property Management Authority to the making of the application is required prior to the submission of the development application to Council.
+Fauna The OEH should also be consulted to identify any threatened fauna that might be on the development site.
+If there is a possibility of any threatened fauna species or their habitat on your land, this shall be detailed in the biodiversity assessment report submitted with the application.
+Crown Roads If the development is proposed to open or use a Crown Road, the written consent of the NSW Land and Property Management Authority to the making of the application is required prior to the submission of the development application to Council.
 Any crown road relied upon for the subdivision will be required by Council to be acquired from the Crown and upgraded by the applicant to Councils required standards.
 Thereafter the road will be designated to Council.
 Council will only be responsible for the maintenance of roads in accordance with Council's Unmaintained and Unformed Roads Policy.

-Watercourses

-Works on or near waterways under the Water Management Act (formerly Part 3A of the Rivers and Foreshores Improvements Act 1948) and any crossing of protected waters will require an activity approval from the NSW Office of Water prior to the construction of the crossing.

-Rights Carriageway

-Subdivision of land for the purpose of a dwelling house where access is proposed by way of a right of carriageway which serves or is capable of serving any other portion or allotment of land other than that on which the dwelling house is to be erected, is generally not supported by Council.
+Watercourses Works on or near waterways under the Water Management Act and any crossing of protected waters will require an activity approval from the Natural Resources Regulator and / or NSW Water prior to the construction of the crossing.
+Rights of Carriageway Subdivision of land for the purpose of a dwelling house where access is proposed by way of a right of carriageway which serves or is capable of serving any other portion or allotment of land other than that on which the dwelling house is to be erected, is generally not supported by Council.
 A detailed submission supporting this type of access must be submitted with the development application along with the written approval of all of the owners of the land over which a right of carriage way is proposed or currently exists to be submitted with the development application.

-Battle axe handle access

-Subdivision of land where access is proposed by a battleaxe handle is generally not supported by Council.
+Battle axe handle access Subdivision of land where access is proposed by a battleaxe handle is generally not supported by Council.
 A detailed submission supporting this type of access must be submitted with the development application.
 No more than two battle axe handles will be permitted.
 Where more than one battle axe handle is required the access will be redesigned, upgraded and designated as a public road such that all lots created have direct frontage to a road.

-Water cycle management report

-Council will require a Water Cycle Management Report for each lot in the subdivision which identifies that there is a suitable area capable of the disposal of on-site wastewater.
+Water cycle management report Council will require a Water Cycle Management Report for each lot in the subdivision which identifies that there is a suitable area capable of the disposal of on-site wastewater.
 The report must include a plan showing a nominal effluent management area for each proposed lot, in relation to slope, aspect and other site constraints.
 The plan must indicate all nearby waterways with a buffer of a least 100 metres between effluent management areas and perennial or intermittent creeks or watercourses and 40 metres to drainage depressions.

-Telecommunications Infrastructure advice

-Telstra Corporation is the Primary Universal Service Provider for telecommunications infrastructure in Australia.
-Extensions to the Telstra network are planned in light of the size and pace of each stage of proposed development and the proximity of existing Telstra network.
-Early notification of any proposed development will enable Telstra to deliver services with minimal disruption and enable coordination of trenching with other infrastructure.
-To provide early notification, planned property developments can be registered on the Telstra website.
-Council requires the extension of the Telstra cable network to all new allotments within any subdivision for residential purposes.

-Electricity